sourcegraph/sourcegraph-public-snapshot/docs/install/amazon-ec2.md

 +++
 title = "Installing on Amazon EC2"
-navtitle = "on Amazon EC2"
+linktitle = "on Amazon EC2"
 +++

 To set up Sourcegraph on a new [Amazon EC2](https://aws.amazon.com/ec2/) instance, follow these steps.